Tracht/CV-2020/README.md

 My next learning objectives include:
 - learn how to use Jest to test React components
 - redo one of my projects and learn TypeScript
-- learn how to use Storybook
-- learn how to test with Storybook
+- learn how to use and test with Storybook

 ## GitHub Projects <a name="chapter-1"></a>